-The trust concept is recognised in Japan under statutes such as the Trust Law (Shintaku-hou).
-A security trustee can claim enforcement of a security interest entrusted to it, and can receive distributions from the proceeds of the sale and other dispositions (Article 55, Trust Law).
+The trust concept is recognised in Japan under statutes such as the Trust Act.
+A security trustee can claim enforcement of a security interest entrusted to it, and can receive distributions from the proceeds of the sale and other dispositions (Article 55, Trust Act).